 Researchers speculate that cumin’s weight loss benefits may stem from it’s heat.
 It may temporarily increase your metabolism.
 The cholesterol-lowering effect of cumin can be partially attributed to compounds called glycoside saponins.
 These prevent the absorption of cholesterol and increase its excretion.

-Cumin can be used as seeds or ground.
+Use cumin in whole seed form or grind the seeds into a powder.
 For the best flavor, buy the whole seeds and grind them into a powder at home.
 Here’s a few ways to get more cumin into your diet:

 - Add cumin when you’re cooking soups, stews, chili, rice, beans or lentils.